hbcbh1999/entropy-ai-bot/README.md

 [caura.co](https://www.caura.co) - will be launched publicly here.

-EQ engine - updates are handled by Caura & Co.
+EQ engine - updates are handled by Caura & Co.<br>
-Wire SDK - see Wire link above for this git repo for updates to their SDK Sample use cases - we reserve the right to switch and disconnect these as we please
+Wire SDK - see Wire link above for this git repo for updates to their SDK<br>
+Sample use cases - we reserve the right to switch and disconnect these as we please